Discovering Prayer's Approach

 Christians throughout the centuries have been immersed in different ways of prayer.
 Some of these paths can be helpful for us today.
 They usually combine prayer with the use of scripture, and help us to keep focused on God.

 Here are brief descriptions of the five ways of prayer that form part of our Discovering Prayer Course.
-If you would like to see whether they help you in your prayer, then do go ahead and try out the two-week Discovering Prayer Course
+If you would like to see whether they help you in your prayer, do go ahead and try out the free, two-week Discovering Prayer Course.

 Absorbing God’s Word

-Absorbing God’s Word is a practice that started to be used very early on.
+Absorbing God’s Word is a practice adopted very early on.
 Its origins were in the third to fourth centuries.
-It was popularised from the sixth century by the monastic communities that lived under the Rule of Benedict, and Benedictine communities still use this practice today.
+It was popularised from the sixth century by the monastic communities that lived under the Rule of Benedict, and Benedictine communities still use it today.
 It simply involves slowly reading scripture – usually using the story and teachings of Jesus found in the Gospels.
 If a phrase or word particularly strikes you while reading, you stay with that piece of scripture, repeating it to yourself to allow it to sink in.
 You don't try to analyse the scripture.
-After a time, when the mind begins to wander (as all minds do), then you start talking to God or Jesus about this piece of scripture.
-Finally, you allow the mind to calm, and gently move into a time of silent adoration.
+After a time, when your mind begins to wander (as all minds do), you start talking to God or Jesus about this piece of scripture.
+Finally, you allow your mind to calm, and gently move into a time of silent adoration.